With that, do you want to just launch us off by reading your email?

 Oh, I'm sorry.

-Yeah, but um I things are definitely getting better.
+Yeah, but things are definitely getting better.

-That's I was saying, like we've me and my twin brother had a pretty good talk about or talk with them about what happened and what uh what the long-term effects were, which and they you know, they apologize and they didn't said my mom and you know, dad to some degree said they didn't know like we were suffering this much and that they didn't want us to suffer this much and that's Do you believe then that they couldn't try to do you believe them that they didn't know?
+Like we've, me and my twin brother had a pretty good talk about or talk with them about what happened and what the long-term effects were, which and they apologized and they didn't say my mom and dad to some degree said they didn't know we were suffering this much and that they didn't want us to suffer this much.

-which she wasn't, but I think it was I mean, like she she was like clearly very, very sorry for what like once we finally brought this to their attention and that last very clearly sorry for having us suffer like and uh sorry.
+I mean, like, she, she was like clearly very, very sorry for what, like, once we finally brought this to their attention.

-No, I I I do.
+No, I, I, I do.

-I she was she was devil like and I'm a fairly good read of of uh people and both boards what practical steps has she taken to make her apology real?
+And what practical steps has she taken to make her apology real?

 Yeah.